tsgates/arch-wiki-markdown/wiki/Uvesafb.md

     #
     options uvesafb mode_option=1280x800-32 scroll=ywrap

+Documentation for mode_option can be found at linux.git/tree/Documentation/fb/modedb.txt

 To prevent your customizations being overwritten when the package is updated, make any changes and copy this file to /etc/modprobe.d/uvesafb.conf and then add an entry in the FILES section